 - The Siddha System is largely therapeutic in nature.

 - According to this system, the human body is the replica of the universe and so are the food and drugs irrespective of their origin.

 H for HOMEOPATHY

 Homeopathy today is a rapidly growing system and is being practiced almost all over the world.
-In India it has become a household name due the safety of its pills and gentleness of its cure.
+In India, it has become a household name due to the safety of its pills and gentleness of its cure.

-- It is more than a century and a half now that Homeopathy is being practised in India.
-It has blended so well into the roots and traditions of the country that it has been recognised as one of the National System of Medicine and plays a very important role in providing health care to a large number of people.
+- It is more than a century and a half now that Homeopathy is being practiced in India.
+It has blended so well into the roots and traditions of the country that it has been recognized as one of the National System of Medicine and plays a very important role in providing health care to a large number of people.

-- Homoeopathy simply means treating diseases with remedies, prescribed in minute doses, which are capable of producing symptoms similar to the disease when taken by healthy people.
+- Homeopathy simply means treating diseases with remedies, prescribed in minute doses, which are capable of producing symptoms similar to the disease when taken by healthy people.